 Please find the answers to your frequently asked questions surrounding security below.

 The passphrase is just one component of several that will be required in the event that you need to recover your account.
 It is not the secure component and if someone sees or has access to your passphrase, your account is not compromised.

-On the other hand, the Trade Key (or password) you nominate when signing up for a Unido account is a secret and is the key to recovering your account.
-For security purposes, Unido will never email your trade key, nor does Unido save it or have access to it.
-You, the user, are the sole custodian of your trade key.
-We recommend being very careful about any backup you may keep of your trade key.
+On the other hand, the password (or password) you nominate when signing up for a Unido account is a secret and is the key to recovering your account.
+For security purposes, Unido will never email your password, nor does Unido save it or have access to it.
+You, the user, are the sole custodian of your password.
+We recommend being very careful about any backup you may keep of your password.

 Note: many wallets (eg. Ledger, Metamask) use a “seed phrase”.
 Seed phrases that are used by these wallets are actually a derivative of the entire private key or key(s) for your account and is the sole item needed for recovery.